spiral/docs/orm/loading.md

 $iterator = $selector->getIterator('cache-key', 8600, $cache);
 ```

-> RecordSelector can fetch cache instance automatically from IoC if such binding exists.
+> RecordSelector can fetch the cache instance automatically from IoC if such binding exists.